 BEFORE AND AFTER

-One last look of the before and after…
+One last look at the before and after…

 Since this is the first year, I went a little light with the planting, not being sure how much the herbs will grow and spread.
 So we’ll make alterations next year if needed.